mrisher/smtp-sts/mta-sts.md

 1. Check for a cached, non-expired policy.
 If none exists and the `_mta_sts` TXT record is present for the recipient domain, fetch a new policy, authenticate, and cache it.
-2. Validate recipient MX or MXs against policy.
+2. Validate candidate MX or MXs against policy.
 If a valid MX is discovered, deliver mail and mark cached policy as "successfully applied."
 3. If no valid recipient MX is found, the cached policy mode is `reject`, and the cached policy has previously been successfully applied, temporarily fail